Joaquin

-Joaquin Niemann: Grounded golfer rising towards the stars
+Joaquin Niemann: Grounded golfer rising toward the stars

 Joaquin Niemann is a golfer who takes everything in his stride.
-He brings a composed, down-to-earth approach to life on and off the course – even though the impressive Chilean could be forgiven a little excitement following his rise to golfing prominence.
+He brings a composed, down-to-earth approach to life on and off the course.

 Watch Niemann the next time he drains a long putt, or lands a long iron right next to the pin.
 There’s no fist-pumping or arm-waving, just a soft smile at yet another great shot executed, no matter how fierce the pressure of the moment.